neelsmith/icgle/README.md

 # icgle

-Talk at ICGLE.
+Talk at ICGLE on "Parsing Greek morphology."

-In markdown format:
+Source in markdown format:

 -   assumes availability of Gentium font
 -   builds with pandoc gisted for: